 Where do I find the entry forms and can they be downloaded?

-These can be found on the appropriate home web page, e.g. Dance, and can be downloaded and submitted either as hard copy or online.
+For the dance section the entry forms can be found on the appropriate page, and can be downloaded and submitted either as hard copy or online.

 What do I do if I am unable to download the necessary documents?

 Contact the Section Secretary and request hard copies of the documents that you would like to have.

 How do I find the fees?

 Fees are stated by each class or section in the syllabus.

 Entry for vocal, piano, speech and drama, and instrumental sections will be done using the Play and Perform platform.

 Entry forms for other sections may be downloaded and submitted online by email provided the fees are received in the Festival's bank account at the time of entry or a cheque is sent to the appropriate section secretary (See below) .
 No telephone or text entries permissible.
 It is helpful if the official forms are used.